danvk/aoc2024/README.md

 Part 1 doesn't seem too bad.
 First instinct was to push forward but on second thought maybe I'll work backwards from the outputs and memoize.
 My guess is that part 2 is going to ask for the smallest input that produces 2024 as an output.

+… as it turns out, the memoize was not necessary.

+221 output wires.

+    221 * 220 * 219 * 218 * 217 * 216 * 215 * 214 / (2^4) ~= 2^58

+so brute force search isn't going to cut it.

+One constraint is that z00 should only depend on x00 and y00.
+I have this in my input:

+    x00 XOR y00 -> z00

+So that rule is perfect and should not be swapped.
+One down!

+There are 45 x and y wires, so this needs to work for all values between 0 and 2^45-1.

+Binary addition is pretty simple.
+We should have:

+    z(N) = (x(N) XOR y(N)) XOR (carry from N-1)
+    carry(N) = (x(N) and y(N)) OR (carry(N-1) and (x(N) or Y(N)))

+x00 AND y00 -> sgv
+y01 XOR x01 -> ntn
+sgv XOR ntn -> z01

+So z01 is also correct.
+I guess it's still possible that these could be involved in a swap, so long as it has no effect?

+It should also be the case that z(N) does not depend on any x(M) or y(M) where M > N. At least not in a way that's consequential.
+This might be hard to enforce in practice since there are expressions like X XOR X = 0.

+No z wire appears on the RHS of a circuit.
+Swapping could potentially create a cycle.

+I could find the first z that's not correct.

 ## Things to try in Elixir before this is done

 - Learn about macros.